Science of People - Logo

 • As a team, how can we help you succeed with this goal?

-Instead of always focusing on the next thing on the to-do list or how much you need to accomplish, take time in meetings to shift to a positive focus.
+Instead of always focusing on the next item on the to-do list, take time in meetings to shift to a positive focus.
 Ask your team what they feel good about to encourage positive assessments and move away from feeling overwhelmed.

 #38 Roadblock Drawing Discussion

-Have everyone draw a picture of a current roadblock or problem that needs to be solved and then trade it with the person next to them.
+Have everyone draw a picture of a current roadblock or problem that needs to be solved.
+Then trade drawings with the person next to them.
 Talk about the roadblock and ask for creative feedback on surmounting this obstacle.

 Maybe it’s the morning muffins or the feeling of marking a task complete.
 Whatever it is, you’ll learn more about each coworker and what makes them feel satisfied.